Things to Do in Eureka Springs

 - Borrow one of our hiking poles and follow the trail through the woods and down to the shore where you’ll find our boat dock supplied with kayaks, paddle boards and more.

-- Traverse the trails of Beaver Lake Cottage’s 10+ acres on our Trek mountain bikes, or cart them 15 minutes to Lake Leatherwood where mountain bike-specific trails have been built that attract riders from around the surrounding area.
+- Traverse the trails of Beaver Lake Cottage’s 10+ acres or drive 15 minutes to Lake Leatherwood which boasts over 25 miles of professionally built multi-use trails that will thrill even the most advanced riders.

 - It’s like hiking with a purpose!